Melancholy of the self (#1 - ) ︎︎︎

 Overall: 5ft. x 11ft. x12.5ft.

-The title "I Don't Care About the Avant-Garde, All I Care About Is You" references Nam June Paik's 1984 broadcast "Good Morning, Mr. Orwell," with the vinyl grid alluding to his early concepts of digital space.
-While Paik envisioned a utopian potential for virtual environments, this work reflects a declining optimism about technology and its liberatory claims—an optimism that is no longer straightforward.
+The title "I Don't Care About the Avant-Garde, All I Care About Is You" references Nam June Paik's 1984 broadcast "Good Morning, Mr. Orwell."
+While Paik’s project envisioned a utopian potential, the grid points a declining optimism about technology and its liberatory claims.

 Images: Yubo Dong/ofstudio.
 Hiroshi Clark